zengm-games/zengm/README.md

 ## Installing and Running

-Basketball GM will currently ONLY work in Mozilla Firefox (any recent version) or Google Chrome (version 23 or higher) due to their support for IndexedDB.
-I recommend you use Firefox, though, because the game currently runs much slower in Chrome and it seems more glitchy in Chrome.
+Basketball GM requires a web browser with IndexedDB support.
+Mozilla Firefox (any recent version) works best and is most thoroughly tested.
+Google Chrome (version 23 or higher) seems to generally work, but it's not as well tested as Firefox.
+Internet Explorer 10 should theoretically work, but I haven't tried it.
+(TLDR: Use Firefox)

 In addition to a supported browser, you need some way of running a web server to display the content.
 The easiest way is using the `runserver.py` file included here.
-If you install Python and web.py (as simple as `sudo apt-get install python-webpy` on Ubuntu), then you can run:
+First, install Python and web.py (as simple as `sudo apt-get install python-webpy` on Ubuntu).
+Then, from the command line, run:

     python runserver.py

-Then, point your browser to http://0.0.0.0:8080/
+Finally, point your browser to http://0.0.0.0:8080/

+If that URL doesn't work, try http://127.0.0.1:8080/

 ## Debugging and Problem Solving